Frequently Asked Questions

 Yes.
 Online classes are determined on a quarterly basis.
 During early advising, check with your advisor regarding availability.

 Do you admit students on a "conditional basis?"

 No. All admission requirements including PRAXIS exam(s) must be passed prior to admittance into the program.

 What if I do not have a cumulative UGPA of 2.5?

-For the MAT programs, you must have a 2.5 cumulative UGPA or on your last 60 hours.
+For the MAT programs, you must have a 2.5 cumulative UGPA.
 You may take additional undergraduate courses in order to raise your UGPA to the required level.
 You may submit copies of all undergraduate transcripts to Ms. Gleason for evaluation by mail or fax.
 Please indicate the program you are interested in and your contact information.

 Mail to Louisiana Tech University, Attn: Melanie Gleason, P.O Box 3163, Ruston, LA 71272 or Fax to (318) 257-3950.